3scale/apicast-operator/doc/quickstart-guide.md

 ## Deploying an APIcast gateway self-managed solution using the operator

-Deploying the *APIcast* custom resource will make the operator begin processing and will deploy an APIcast gateway self-managed solution solution from it.
+Deploying the *APIcast* custom resource will make the operator begin processing and will deploy an APIcast gateway self-managed solution from it.

 To deploy an APIcast custom resource the kubectl command line tool can be used.
 Alternatively, if the APIcast operator has been installed in an OpenShift